AirHorizons/music-sentiment-seuron/README.md

 ## Installing

 ```
-$ pip install sentneuron
+$ pip3 install sentneuron
 ```

 ## Examples

-This projects comes with two test scripts: one for training a new model and one for loading pre-trained models.
-Both scripts have an example of sampling sequences from the models.

-To train a new model:
+The scripts to reproduce the results of the paper are all inside the examples/ directory.

+0. Generate train/test shards for the generative model:
 ```
-$ python examples/train_generative_txt.py
+$ python3 examples/generate_shards.py -datadir input/generative/midi/vgmidi/ -data_type midi_perform
 ```

-After training, this script stores the model inside the "trained_models/" folder.
-You can then load it and sample sequences (either midi or text) using the following example:

-To load a pre-trainned model:
+1. Train a LSTM generative model using the unlabelled midi files:
 ```
-$ python examples/load_generative.py
+$ python3 examples/train_generative.py
 ```

 ## Interactive